DeSantis seeks to regain lost ground in high-stakes Alabama debate

-Florida Gov. Ron DeSantis (R) is facing high stakes ahead of next week’s Republican primary debate in Alabama, as he looks to regain lost ground in the final weeks before the Iowa caucuses.
+Florida Gov. Ron DeSantis (R) is facing high stakes ahead of this week’s Republican primary debate in Alabama, as he looks to regain lost ground in the final weeks before the Iowa caucuses.

 The forum, which is hosted by NewsNation — a news organization owned by Nexstar, which also owns The Hill — comes as former U.N.
 Ambassador Nikki Haley poses a major threat to DeSantis in polling out of Iowa and New Hampshire.
 Additionally, Haley is appearing to shore up support from the donor class as well as the powerful, Koch-aligned group Americans For Prosperity (AFP).